mahdi-nabikhan/mahdi-nabikhan/README.md

 ![Git](https://img.shields.io/badge/Git-F05032?style=for-the-badge&logo=git&logoColor=white)
 ![GitHub](https://img.shields.io/badge/GitHub-181717?style=for-the-badge&logo=github&logoColor=white)
 ### 🔝 Top Contributed Repositories
-- [AdvanceShop](https://github.com/mahdi-nabikhan/AdvanceShop) – Advanced e-commerce shop built with Django and DRF, including shopping cart, payment, and product management.
+- [MultiShop](https://github.com/mahdi-nabikhan/AdvanceShop) – Django E‑commerce Backend An online shop backend built with Django REST Framework, featuring JWT authentication, Elasticsearch-powered search, API filtering, request throttling, and brute‑force protection (Django Axes).
+The current frontend uses Django templates to consume APIs, but the project is designed to be replaced by a React frontend in the future
-- [Restapiblog](https://github.com/mahdi-nabikhan/Restapiblog) – Blog project with REST APIs, JWT authentication, and post management.
+- [Restapiblog](https://github.com/mahdi-nabikhan/Restapiblog) – Blog Project with Django and Django REST Framework A blog project built using Django and Django REST Framework, featuring authentication, post management, and an API for interacting with the data.
+Let me know if you’d like to refine or expand it!
 - [SmartShop](https://github.com/mahdi-nabikhan/smartshop) – Smart online shop project with shopping cart and admin panel.
 - [Group-1 Project Week 23 Black Cafe](https://github.com/mahdi-nabikhan/group-1-project-week-23-black-cafe) – Group project for a cafe website with full frontend and backend implementation.